MaunoKoponen/text_adventure/README.md

 - Quests Log: quests are logged in a journal, status updted when conluded
 - Items: items with description, effect, price, icon
 - Invetory: Invetory showing owned item with item icon, description
-- Shop: NPC's can have shop functionlaity triggered during conversation.
+- Shop: NPC's can have shop functionality triggered during conversation.
 Shop view show item available, price, and player inventory
 - Map: (wip) current location, visited/ known locations shown on map
 - Combat (wip) attacking enemy, using items during combat, death leads to resurrect sequence
 - Savegame: Game state is preserved between session,starting a new game from menu will erase previous progress

-Status of the project:
+**Status of the project:**
 Most features are working, mostly bugfree.
 Combat is very wip.
 The content of game, "story" is unfinished, there is just some content to show/test most features.

 **Notes on content highlighting game mechanics**